Fake apologies and the power of sincerity. Moral values in action

 (OR)

-I understand that I can never
+I understand that I will never be able to

 With [respect/love], ...

-Ask for forgiveness over the phone
+Apologize over the phone

 5. Take full responsibility for your role in the situation.

-6. Ask for forgiveness unconditionally by saying something like, “Now I [understand/see] that my actions caused (what you understand) and I sincerely regret it.
-I know that by [saying/doing/etc.] (tell me about your words and actions), I [destroyed/damaged/spoiled] [your reputation/our relationship/your trust, etc.]. ]".
+6. Ask for forgiveness unconditionally by saying something like: “I now [understand/see] that my actions caused (what you understand) and I am truly sorry for that.
+I know that by [saying/doing/etc.], (talk about your words and actions), I have [destroyed/damaged/ruined] [your reputation/our relationship/your trust, etc. ]".

 • your apology will not be accepted